-Finally, also include your experiments file with the answers from Sections 4 and 7.
+Finally, also include your experiments file with the answers from Section 7.

-zip this folder and submit that file.
+tar then gzip this folder and submit that file on the submission page on the course web page.

 Commenting and code style

 Your code should be commented appropriately (though you don't need to go overboard).
 The most important things: